Mohammeddgtl/Tumor_Classifier_Model/README.md

 ![Check The ScreenShot Folder, If Not Loaded](ScreenShot/IMP_Correlation.png)

-little Explaination: Heatmap Range is from 1 to -1, So
+Little Explaination: Heatmap Range is from 1 to -1, So

       if the Correlation > 0 means if that feature increases the Traget increses - Vise Versa